phishman3579/Bitcoin/README.md

 ## Wallet

 The Wallet is how peers interact with the Bitcoin peer-to-peer network.
 The Wallet generates a public key and a private key which it uses to sign each Transaction.
 The pulic key is the send-to address used by the Bitcoin network.
-Each Wallet has the ability to send coins from your account to another account and it also has the ability to confirm Transactions (expect it's own) which it receives from the Bitcoin peer-to-peer network.
+Each Wallet has the ability to send coins from your account to another account and it also has the ability to confirm Transactions (except it's own) which it receives from the Bitcoin peer-to-peer network.

 ```
     Wallet {